wphackers/media-manager/packages/block-editor-complements/src/hooks/connect/Readme.md

 # Connect supports

-You can connect blocks to the Media Source in two different ways.
-As a media provider or as a media consumer.
+Connect implements a way to connect media with certain blocks/components.
+For this purpose, Connect exposes two support: `Connect Provider` and `Connect Consumer`.

 ## Connect Provider

-Use the `media-manager/connect-provider` to define the block as a media provider.
+Use the `media-manager/connect-provider` support to define the block as a media provider.
 It will try to inspect and connect it to the media source store (@media-mannager/connect lib).

-In this way, every time that the block is inserted in the editor, it will register a new media ready to use.
+In this way, every time that the block is inserted in the editor, it will register a new media ready to be consumed.

-When registering the block, it requires define the attribute `name` where the media source is defined.
-Also, it requires define the DOM type name that the media gets when rendered.
+When registering the block, it requires defining the attribute `name` where the media source is defined.
+Also, it requires defining the DOM type name that the media gets when rendered.

-* **name**: the attribute name which contains reference to the media source
+* **name**: the attribute name which contains a reference to the media source
 * **domTypeName**: the name of the DOM type, for instance `video`, `audio`.

 ```es6